Eden-Yoseph/Factchecker/README.md

 # 🧠 TruthLens – Fake News Detection Web App

 TruthLens is a lightweight AI-powered web app that detects whether a news paragraph is likely **real or fake**.
-Built in under 3 hours using Python (Flask) and **Hugging Face**'s inference API, it combines pre-trained models with rule-based feature analysis to make smart predictions.
+Built using Python (Flask) and **Hugging Face**'s inference API, it combines pre-trained models with rule-based feature analysis to make smart predictions.Made in under 3 hours for the Code Crafter AI challenge and won First place.

 ---